SundeepK/CompactCalendarView/README.md

 <img src="https://github.com/SundeepK/CompactCalendarView/blob/master/images/compact-calendar-view-example.png" width="450">

 # Contributing
-Please raise an issue of the requirement so that a disscussion can take before any code is written, even if you intend to raise a pull request.
+Please raise an issue of the requirement so that a discussion can take before any code is written, even if you intend to raise a pull request.

 # Open/Close animations